ninjacoderz/forem-docs/docs/getting-started/installation/linux.md

 PostgreSQL libraries.
 If so, please run `sudo apt-get install libpq-dev` before retrying.

+Also We can install postgresql-14 and add "export PATH=/usr/pgsql-14/bin:$PATH"

 While installing, you might run into an error due to the `sass-rails` gem requiring `sassc`, which requires the `g++` compiler.
 If so, please run `sudo apt-get install g++` before retrying.